Nizari Ismaili state: Assassination

 In pursuit of their religious and political goals, the Ismailis adopted various military strategies popular in the Middle Ages.
 One such method was that of assassination, the selective elimination of prominent rival figures.
 The murders of political adversaries were usually carried out in public spaces, creating resounding intimidation for other possible enemies.
 Throughout history, many groups have resorted to assassination as a means of achieving political ends.
 In the Ismaili context, these assignments were performed by commandos called fidā’ī (فدائی, "devotee"; plural فدائیون fidā’iyyūn).
 The assassinations were against those whose elimination would most greatly reduce aggression against the Ismailis and, in particular, against those who had perpetrated massacres against the community.
 A single assassination was usually employed in favour of widespread bloodshed resultant from factional combat.
 The first instance of assassination in the effort to establish an Nizari Ismaili state in Persia is widely considered to be the murder of Seljuq vizier, Nizam al-Mulk.
 Carried out by a man dressed as a Sufi whose identity remains unclear, the vizier's murder in a Seljuq court is distinctive of exactly the type of visibility for which missions of the fida’is have been significantly exaggerated.
 While the Seljuqs and Crusaders both employed assassination as a military means of disposing of factional enemies, during the Alamut period almost any murder of political significance in the Islamic lands was attributed to the Ismailis.

-Knives and daggers were used to kill, and sometimes as a warning, a knife would be placed onto the pillow of a Sunni, who understood the message that he was marked for death.